ChowMeins/Hoyoverse-Daily-Check-In-Bot/README.md

 **Genshin Impact**, **Honkai: Star Rail**, and **Zenless Zone Zero** using **Playwright** and **Docker**.

-> Disclaimer: A Selenium version is available on the `selenium-legacy` branch.
+> Disclaimer: A Selenium version is available on the `selenium-legacy` branch, but is not recommended to use because of inconsistent check-ins

 ---